 In previous years, Railfest featured an excursion past the Horseshoe Curve and back, using a locomotive and cars provided by Philadelphia equipment owner Bennett Levin, three cars rented from the Southeastern Pennsylvania Transportation Authority, and one rented from Amtrak.

-But Amtrak's bill, including the car, use of the station, and two Amtrak conductors who stayed two nights in town, was more than $50,000, which helped ensure the museum lost money the last two years on the excursion, said Salone and board member Al DiCenso of Annapolis, Maryland, who was in Orbisonia Sunday.
+But Amtrak's bill, including the car, use of the station, and two Amtrak conductors who stayed two nights in town, was more than US$50,000, which helped ensure the museum lost money the last two years on the excursion, said Salone and board member Al DiCenso of Annapolis, Maryland, who was in Orbisonia Sunday.

 So this year, management planned an off-mainline excursion.